Primary Education with QTS PGCE

 Full-time fees are:

-Please note, the part-time course is not open to international students.
+Part-time fees are £4,767.50.
+Please note, part-time study is not available to international students.

 Tuition fees for this course are eligible for funding through the Student Loans Company (SLC).
 Please apply through the SLC’s website, or contact our Student Financial Guidance team.